Machu Picchu & the Galápagos

 Early today fly via Lima to Quito, arriving late afternoon.
 This evening have a briefing and dinner at your hotel.
 (B,D)

-Transfer this morning to the airport for your flight to Miami and connect with flights home.
+Transfer to the airport this morning for your return flight to the U.S. (B)